apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/040-testing-the-odbc-connection.md

 3. Click **Test**.
    The Login for Sample MapR Drill DSN dialog appears.
    ![]({{ site.baseurl }}/docs/img/odbc-mac2.png)
-4. If you configured Basic Authentication in the .odbc.ini, enter the user name and password you also configured; otherwise, click OK.
+4. If you configured Basic Authentication in the `.odbc.ini`, enter the user name and password you also configured; otherwise, click **OK**.
    The success message appears.
    ![]({{ site.baseurl }}/docs/img/odbc-mac3.png)